SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Appendix

 \subsection{Inference Time Latency}

-In this section, we compare the inference latency of \method{} (Parallel Filling) and \method{} in the ablation experiments presented in section~\ref{ablation}. \method{} (Parallel Filling) simultaneously generates sub-queries for all missing slots in the initial page and performs parallel retrieval.
-We utilize the Qwen3-32B as the backbone model.
+In this section, we compare the inference latency of DeepNote, \method{}, and \method{} (Parallel Filling). \method{} (Parallel Filling) is an ablated variant introduced in Section~\ref{ablation}, which generates sub-queries for all unfilled slots in the initial steering sketch simultaneously and performs retrieval in parallel.
+We use Qwen3-32B as the backbone model.

-As shown in Table~\ref{tab:infer_latency}, \method{} exhibits an inference latency that is approximately 1.8× that of \method{} (Parallel Filling).
-However, it is worth noting that \method{} typically operates with an average of four iteration rounds, indicating that the time cost does not grow linearly with the number of iterations (i.e., four iterations do not result in 4× latency).
-This is mainly because \method{} (Parallel Filling) needs to incorporate a larger number of retrieved documents from a single retrieval step into the context.
-More importantly, this additional temporal cost is justified by the performance gains, as the sequential iterations allow the model to dynamically adjust its retrieval strategy based on intermediate evidence, a capability that the parallel approach lacks.
+As shown in Table~\ref{tab:infer_latency}, \method{} requires higher latency than \method{} (Parallel Filling), with an average latency of 3.82 seconds compared to 2.18 seconds.
+This additional cost mainly comes from the sequential sketch updating process, where \method{} iteratively generates sub-queries, retrieves documents, refines evidence, and fills the corresponding slots.
+Nevertheless, the latency does not increase linearly with the number of iterations: although \method{} typically performs around four iterations, its latency is only about 1.8$\times$ that of \method{} (Parallel Filling), rather than 4$\times$.
+This is because the parallel variant retrieves evidence for all slots at once and therefore needs to process a larger set of retrieved documents in a single context.

+More importantly, the additional latency brings clear performance gains.
+Compared with \method{} (Parallel Filling), \method{} improves the average performance from 46.9 to 51.1, showing that sequential sketch updating enables the model to adjust subsequent sub-queries based on previously filled evidence.
+Compared with DeepNote, \method{} achieves better average performance while maintaining slightly lower average latency.
+These results suggest that \method{} provides a favorable trade-off between effectiveness and efficiency among iterative knowledge-construction RAG methods.